Osilos/openfl-game-template/README.md

 - Debug Utilities
 - Base .fla file templates with safeZone and deadZone.
 (Portrait and landscape template)

-Guarantee compatibility with the following platforms:
+### Guarantee compatibility with the following platforms:

 - IOS (iPad, iPhone)
 - Android
 - Flash (.swf)
 - Windows (.exe)
 - Mac (.dmg)

+## How to contribute

+You just have to submit us your pull request, each pull request is reviewed with much love